Nihiru/SD/System Design Framework.md

     - High Durability defines the data needs to be available when the user requests it. ex: Photo sharing application
     - Medium Durability defines that losing data is allowed. ex: Chat application
     - Low Durability defines data history is ignored completely. ex: Drivers location on a delivery app as it updates itself.

+## Define API
+- The purpose of the API is to have a detailed agreement between the end user and backend system.
+- How to define API
+    - API is a broad term since it could be from a mobile client, web client, internal system, single machine inter process call etc.
+    - An API is made up of
+        - API Signature
+            - After identifying the **scope** of the API.
+Based on its definition Naming the API is the most important aspect.
+        - Input Parameter
+            - Justification required for the defined parameters
+            - They should be important to functional requirements
+            - Identify the core functionality from the requirement
+            - Missing input parameter questions the interviewee careless while gathering requirements.
+            - Input shouldn't be vague and nonsensical
+        - Output Response
+            - It shouldn't include extraneous details irrelevant to the functional requirement or miss important responses necessary for the functional requirement
+            - Ensure the Response satisfies the requirement
+            - Being explicit about the response status and its corresponding response codes if any.
+            - Response data structure should also match the requirement.
+            - Identifying **inefficiencies** in the response data structure is important for large data results.
+            - Making sure only vague and nonsensical output is returned.